c0deritter/knight-orm/README.md

 })
 ```

-The schema class has a method `check` which can be used to find inconstencies within the mapping.
+The schema class has a method `check` which can be used to find inconsistencies within the mapping.
 It will throw an error with a sophisticated error message which will help you debugging.

 ```typescript
 schema.check()